For an online BBA in Healthcare Management, your classes may include:

 Ethical and Legal Issues in Healthcare

 This course covers an analysis and evaluation of the economic, financial and payment environment of the healthcare consumer, provider, institution and the different organizations found in the healthcare industry.
-These areas will be integrated to provide a complete understanding of the managed care organization's economic, financial and payment objectives to provide health services to all healthcare clients.
+These areas will be integrated and are designed to provide a complete understanding of the managed care organization's economic, financial and payment objectives to provide health services to all healthcare clients.

 Healthcare Information Systems

 This course is designed to assist healthcare students in understanding principles of analysis, design, evaluation, selection, acquisition, and utilization of information systems in the healthcare organization.
 A focus on technical detail on computer hardware, software, networks, and data management is included to help the student to become conversant with modern information technology and its use in healthcare organizations.

 This course focuses on the impact healthcare policy has on resource allocation.
 Students will have the opportunity to develop a better understanding of the public policy formulation and modification processes in addition to an awareness of critical issues in American health policy impacting healthcare managers to balance costs, quality, and access to care in various settings.

 The emphasis in this course is on applying and synthesizing concepts and techniques from all previous business/specialization courses.
 The class sessions are designed to familiarize students with the many dimensions of business, with special emphasis on the area of specialization.